 Many argue that the expensive shops are only for tourists, that local businesses are struggling to compete and that most local employment is still low-skilled.
 The new lighting, public art works and clean pavements of the new centre contrast with the older buildings, boarded-up windows and graffiti that feature in the older streets.

 Think what it might have felt like to grow up here, as Plan B did, and to watch the place change so quickly.
 How do the places already there fit into the vision of a new village?

-Walk past Ikea and just in front of John Lewis turn left (still signposted QE Olympic Park).
-Follow the street and cross the road at the traffic lights.
+Continue to the end of Stratford Walk and Cross Westfield Avenue at the traffic lights.
 Join the large walkway directly ahead of you to enter the Olympic Park.
-Follow the walkway passing an Information Centre on the right and then the Aquatics Centre on the left.
+You pass an Information Centre on the right and the Aquatics Centre on the left.
 Cross over the bridge by the Aquatics Centre and walk towards the main stadium (now West Ham Utd's) down to the open plaza with water fountains.

 If it is a nice day, the fountains in front of you will be full of children playing.
 Look around you at the grand stadia and beautiful landscaping (and recall the station and shopping centre you have just travelled through).
 Despite peoples’ fears, the Olympic Park has not become a ghost town since 2012.
 It seems to be providing valuable sporting and recreation space in East London.
 Between July 2013 and Spring 2015 there were more than 4 million visits to the Park.

 This part of London had long been a hive of activity, and from the Middle Ages the River Lea was providing power for mills and a key transport route to the docks.
 By the 19th and early 20th centuries it had become a thriving industrial area, with factories producing silk, porcelain, plastics, chemicals, dyes and matches.